mwood77/koffie/docs/code_configurables.md

 // ******************************* END CONFIGURABLES ***********************************
 // *************************************************************************************
 ```

-## Please read the comments closesly and do not change any of the other code unless you understand what is going on.
-If you can see an improvement point, please raise a PR!

 ## Arduino Libraries Required
 Most of the required libraries are included, or are automatically downloaded on the first compilation.